 Transportation policies address proposed new streets and enhancements to existing streets to make them more pedestrian and bicycle friendly.
-The transportation goal for the plan area is: To create an interconnected transportation system that improves transportation choices, increases connectivity within the URP area and the University City area and facilitates the proposed URP land uses.
+The transportation goal for the plan area is: Improve connectivity to serve a variety of transportation modes, providing people with choices that support their needs and desired safety while facilitating the integration of new land uses.
 (Refer to Map 16.)
 These policies include:

-- Support a variety of transportation • choices by creating an interconnected network of streets, accentuating the greenway trail system throughout the URP and creating new connections across I-85. - Recognize the importance of a safe, . efficient transportation system that accommodates all users - Support a "green street" program . that promotes environmental protection - Provide an interconnected network • of streets that accommodates pedestrians, bicyclists and motorists equally well - Link to existing streets . - Enhance the quality of place with • streetscape elements - Create a new north/south connec-• tor from Harris to Mallard Creek Church Road - Establish a road network that sur-. rounds the proposed central park and provides uses fronting the park able development pattern.
+- Support a variety of transportation modes - Recognize the importance of a safe, efficient transportation system that accommodates all users - Support a "green street" program that promotes environmental protection - Provide an interconnected network of streets that accommodates pedestrians, bicyclists and motorists equally well - Link to existing streets - Enhance the quality of place with streetscape elements - Create a new north/south connector from Harris to Mallard Creek Church Road - Establish a road network that surrounds the proposed central park and provides uses fronting the park